Winter 2025

 Feedback

-I welcome feedback, be it positive or negative.
+I always welcome feedback, be it positive or negative.
 If you wish, you can do this by speaking to me directly after class, sending me an email, or, if you prefer, sending me an anonymous note.
-Giving feedback will not have any effect on your grade, neither positively nor negatively.
+Giving feedback will not have any effect on your grade, either positively or negatively.
 But it will help me to see my lectures from different angles and develop new ways of improving them.

 Lecture 1: Classical propositional logic